Lawmakers ask President Donald Trump to stop congestion pricing

 The tolling program has been decried by many Republican and Democratic lawmakers, who have said the new tolls will overburden drivers, many of whom already pay tolls to enter Manhattan.
 Still, they haven't laid out a quick way that Trump could stop the program.

-Transportation experts and supporters of the program, meanwhile, are confident the Manhattan tolls are here to stay, and say it's working.
+Transportation experts and supporters of the program, meanwhile, are confident the Manhattan tolls are here to stay, and say they're working.

 In her letter, Malliotakis said the environmental assessment approved last year by President Joe Biden’s Federal Highway Administration was insufficient and did not provide "an adequate analysis of a program of such vast scale and impact."
 She urged Trump to call for a more stringent environmental review.